GrandpaBond/pxt-heading/README.md

 * if we are unlucky and the Ellipse appears tilted, we may then have to rotate it to lie squarely over the axes;

-* finally we must scale one value in propotion to the eccentricity (so stretching the Ellipse back into a perfect circle).
+* finally we must scale one value in proportion to the eccentricity (so stretching the Ellipse back into a perfect circle).

 Applying simple trigonometry to the final position on the circle gives us a relative angle which can then be adjusted by a known offset to return the true heading with repect to magnetic North.